Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Windermere has grown by 20% during the last decade.
+Notes: Windermere has maintained its population during the last decade.
 The Magic Kingdom's nightly fireworks can be seen from many a Windermere front porch.
+Home prices have increased 14% since a year ago.

 Recommended as a Retirement Spot?
 Yes